HERE’S THE GIST:

 THE USER JOURNEY

-A user journey flow was made to envision how a user would navigate the website.
+With the concept sketches of the website and the sitemap setting up the foundation, I then made a user journey flow to envision how a user would navigate the website.

 The final preliminary design artifacts I built, and what would eventually be used for usability testing, are a series of wireframes that conceptualize all the aforementioned design assets.
 These were soon constructed into a prototype.

 WHAT ABOUT USER TESTING?
 HOW’D YOU VALIDATE THIS?

 When handling usability testing, my approach was to take the prototype and run it though a number of beta testers.
 Specifically, testers that have not been to the store before.
 I had them perform basic tasks and observed their actions, resulting in the following insights: